 As a prospective first time greenhouse owner, there are a few things to keep in mind.
 First, you will need to determine how much space is available in your outdoor space.
 If you have a spot of level and solid land, measure the length and width to determine what size greenhouse you can accommodate.
 I would advise against using grass or dirt as the final location, as these areas can become soft and pliable when wet.
 The weight of the greenhouse could result in it sinking or sloping to one side.
 Use a spot with concrete or brick, preferably.
 As discussed earlier, you will need to decide if you will need a heater of watering system.
 Unless you are comfortable with covering up your plants at night, a patio heater is advised.
 Auto watering systems can give you an advantage and keep the plants healthy.
 These items don’t have to be purchased with the unit, either.
 You can shop around for the best deal and install it in the greenhouse.
 I would also consider installing a light of some sort so you can see at night.

-Material choice in the greenhouse construction is a combination of your needs and preference.
+Material ce in the greenhouse construction is a combination of your needs and preference.
 Wood works great if kept clean and free of excessive moisture.
 If you live in a rainy area, it may cause a wooden greenhouse to rot or discolor.
 Wood is also heavier and not as easy to move as a plastic or aluminum greenhouse.
 Plastic units are lightweight and quick to setup.
 They often come in a manageable box and require some setup on your part.
 The plastic is often combined with a nylon mesh material for the walls and roof.
 While not as sturdy as a metal frame, the plastic structures are great for people who want to own a full sized unit and save money.
 Aluminum is a great option because it is strong, lightweight and does not rust.
 If you can afford an aluminum model, I would suggest it.
 With any greenhouse, try to secure all four corners into the ground.
 Unexpected wind can easily shift or topple a lightweight unit.

 To make the most out of garden seeds and get your money’s worth, be sure to read all instructions that accompany the unit.
 Gardening all year round is an exciting endeavor and can be enjoyed by people of all ages.
 Get the family involved and you will have delicious, healthy crops grown in no time from simple garden seed.
 Different sizes of greenhouses are available, each serving a different need.
 If you find you only want to grow a handful of herbs & spices, consider a smaller countertop unit.